TOILmodular/EurorackMultiStagePhaser/README.md

 ## Module Built and PCBs
 If you want to build the module yourself, I uploaded the schematics, the BOM and a set of Gerber files.
+For creating a front panel, I added a picture with the dimensions and positions of the control components, fitting to the control PBC layout.

 The module is built up by two PCBs, the control board with the control components going to the front panel and the main board behind it.
 Those boards are connected via standard male and female headers with a pin distance of 2.54mm (0.1 inch).